Sign In Register

 Safety Score

-Marathon has an average annual temperature of 45°F (7°C).
+Marathon has a cool climate with an average annual temperature of 45°F (7°C).
 Winters average 22°F in January while summers reach 67°F in July.
-Annual precipitation is 41.7 inches.
+The area gets 246 sunny days per year, above the national average.
+Annual precipitation totals 41.7 inches.
 Air quality is rated Good with a median AQI of 36.
+The city sits at an elevation of 1,010 feet.

 Temperature